The Most Effective Team Building Activities

 Communication is important in any company.
 It drives ideas, cohesion, productivity, and keeps people happy and striving to do their best in their individual roles.
 If disrupted, it could be bad news for the company or organization.

-If communication is a core problem, embark on activities that help members speak and listen more effectively.
+If communication is a core problem, embark on team building workplace activities that help members speak and listen more effectively.

 - Active Listening shows how miscommunication can rapidly arise when people aren’t listening to each other.
 You’re going to illustrate this point by ensuring that your team is not listening to you during a presentation.
 First put together a long document full of coherent yet mind-numbing jargon that sounds like it talks about some kind of business goal.
 Include a few sentences in the mix that have absolutely nothing to do with the rest of the document but provide other random information, like the price of gas in Northern California or the price of tea in China.
 Gather your team for a meeting, reading them the entire document in a monotone voice.
 Then ask everyone to write down what they think you talked about.
 Quiz them on any of the random info to see if they picked anything up at all or tuned you out entirely.